org-trello/org-trello.github.io/usage.md

 You can use [org-mode's deadline](http://orgmode.org/manual/Inserting-deadline_002fschedule.html), this is mapped to trello's due date notion during the synchronize step.

+#### Sync entity to trello board

+You can sync the entity without its arborescence to trello.

+Place yourself on the entity (card or checklist or item) and hit <kbd>C-c o c</kbd>.

+When on:
+- a card, this will only sync the card
+- a checklist, this will only sync the checklist
+- an item, will only sync the item

+#### Sync entity from trello board

+You can sync the entity without its arborescence from trello.

+Place yourself on the entity (card or checklist or item) and hit <kbd>C-u C-c o c</kbd>.

 #### Creation of a full entity

 You can sync the full entity and its arborescence.